 HOW CAN YOU BE INVOLVED?

 The Flying Boomerangs program is our National AFL Male Indigenous program.
-Selection into this program is through the Male Kickstart Championships.
-Participants are required to compete with their state team at the championships to be eligible for selection in the Boomerangs program.
+Selection into this program is through State run Kickstart Programs.

 To find our how to be involved in your state Kickstart team please contact your state AFL Indigenous Programs Manager.